Darxo/Hardened/README.md

 - Change the icon of **Sapling Harvest** to that of the sapling overlay icon
 - Mention in **Professional**, that it will never roll **Dagger Group**

+### MSU

+- Fix **End Turn** button not showing the up-to-date keybind combinations in its tooltip
+- Fix keybind for ending the current turn not including the vanilla keybind "F" by default
+- Fix vanilla keybinds for ending turn still being active

 ### Other Mods

 - Fix(Combat Simulator) Tactical Scenarios not starting correctly